PraiseUdumeighe/E-Commerce_Business_Performance_Analysis/README.md

 **5. Customer Loyalty Drives Profit Contribution**

-New customers recorded the highest margin at 42.67%, while Loyal customers generated the highest total realized net profit due to their greater purchasing volume.
+New customers recorded the highest profit margin at 42.67%, while Loyal customers generated the highest total realized net profit due to their greater purchasing volume.
 This demonstrates the difference between profitability rate and absolute profit contribution.

 **6. Customer Segments Show Different Purchasing and Discount Behaviours**

-The Consumer segment contributes 55.02% of total sales, making it the largest revenue contributo.
+The Consumer segment contributes 55.02% of total sales, making it the largest revenue contributor.
 Premium and VIP segments show a higher concentration of purchases at 50%–60% discounts, while Consumer and Business purchases are concentrated primarily within the 0%–20% discount range.
 Premium also shows relatively steady year-on-year sales growth compared with the other segments.

 **7. Sales Channel and Marketing Channel**

 Mobile Apps sales channel drives the highest realized net sales followed by Website use.

 Organic search marketing channel generates the highest net sales while Youtube generates the least.

 **8. Repeat Purchasing Is Highly Concentrated**